fotonauts/activr/README.md

 Dispatch an activity
 --------------------

-You can now dispatch that activity in your application when a picture is added to an album:
+You can now dispatch this activity in your application when a picture is added to an album:

 ```ruby
 class Album